CGAL/cgal-paraview-plugins/README.md

 ### Loading the Plugin in Paraview

 Launch Paraview, go to `Tools->Manage Plugins` and click on `Load New`.
-Select the lib file of your plugin in the list, and click `Close`.
+Select the library file of your plugin in the list, and click `Close`.
 The plugin should appear in the `Filter List`.
 Your plugin is now ready to use!

 ### Further Information